AutoDRIVE-Ecosystem/autodrive-ecosystem.github.io/docs/competitions/f1tenth-sim-racing-cdc-2024.md

 Since vehicles and simulator are standardized, teams must develop robust perception, planning, and control algorithms that can deal with the uncertainties of a new track.
 </p>

+!!!
+Tip
+    If you are interested in autonomously racing physical F1TENTH vehicles, please check out the website for [22nd F1TENTH Autonomous Grand Prix](https://cdc2024-race.f1tenth.org/), which will be held in person at CDC 2024.
+You can always register and compete in both physical and virtual competitions!

 ## Organizers

 - Venkat Krovi